*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-This console is much more rare to find used so the prices for it are higher as well.
+This console is much rarer to find used so the prices for it are higher as well.

 Typically you could expect to pay between $300-$500 for a used console with a few games but finding any of these consoles is rare which means the value can fluctuate a lot!

-Atari attempted to extend the lifespan of the system with the Atari Jaguar CD add-on and marketing the Jaguar as a low-cost next generation console, with a price which was over $100 less than any of its competitors.
+Atari attempted to extend the lifespan of the system with the Atari Jaguar CD add-on and marketed the Jaguar as a low-cost next-generation console, with a price that was over $100 less than any of its competitors.

 However, when the Sega Saturn and Sony PlayStation were released in 1995, the sales of the Jaguar took a giant hit and continued to drop, ultimately selling no more than 250,000 units before it was discontinued in 1996.